 How Applications Affect Your Credit Scores

-You have multiple credit scores, but the most common credit scoring model is used by FICO.
-Since new applications for credit make up 10% of your FICO credit score, simple math indicates your credit score could stand to fall as much as 70 points if you have a 700 credit score, for example.
-Fortunately, it's not likely that you'll lose that many points over a single credit card application because there's much more information included in your credit score that will "absorb" the impact of one credit card applications.
-However, making multiple applications in a short period of time can cost more credit score points.
-The exact impact to your credit score depends on the other information in your credit report.
+You have multiple credit scores, but the most common credit-scoring model is used by FICO.
+Since new applications for credit make up 10% of your FICO credit score, simple math indicates your credit score could fall as much as 70 points if you have a 700 credit score.
+Fortunately, it's not likely that you'll lose that many points over a single credit card application because there's much more information included in your credit score that will "absorb" the impact of one credit card application.
+However, making multiple applications in a short period of time impacts your score more significantly.
+The exact impact on your credit score depends on the other information in your credit report.

 Even if your credit score isn't hurt by the additional inquiries, a card issuer might deny your credit card application simply because you've applied for several other cards recently.
 Too many recent applications can be perceived as desperation for credit and desperation is almost always a turn-off.
-Or, it could indicate that you're taking on too many accounts in a short period of time, a move that could make it difficult to afford all your new monthly payments.
-Some credit card issuers deny cardholders who appear to be churning credit cards—that is repeatedly opening credit cards to earn the signup bonus.
+It also could indicate that you're taking on too many accounts in a short period of time, a move that could make it difficult to afford all your new monthly payments.
+Some credit card issuers deny cardholders who appear to be churning credit cards—the practice of repeatedly opening credit cards to earn the signup bonuses.

 The good news is that only credit inquiries made within the past 12 months are used to calculate your credit score.
 And after 24 months, the inquiries fall off your credit report completely.
 That time limit only applies to credit inquiries.
 Other negative credit report information will remain on your credit report for longer.

-Applying for a credit card can hurt your credit score in the short term which is why you should avoid making new applications if you're preparing for a major loan like a mortgage or auto loan, especially within the next 6 to 12 months.
+Applying for a credit card can hurt your credit score in the short term which is why you should avoid making new applications in the six to 12 months before applying for a major loan like a mortgage or auto loan.

 As long as you're responsible with your credit card and your other financial accounts, your credit score can rebound from any points lost with a new credit card application.
 And remember, while there's a chance your credit score could be impacted by a new credit card application, there's no guarantee that will happen.